AnaGonzalezEsteban/Airbnb-final-project/README.md

 ## Project resources

-You can see the initial information used for this analysis in the following Airbnb dataset: [airbnb-listings.csv](https://github.com/AnaGonzalezEsteban/Airbnb-final-project/blob/main/airbnb-listings.csv)
+### You can see the initial information used for this analysis in the following Airbnb dataset: [airbnb-listings.csv](https://github.com/AnaGonzalezEsteban/Airbnb-final-project/blob/main/airbnb-listings.csv)

+### Also we used the information we found in the website that provides the initial dataset about its content in this file: [Inside Airbnb Data Dictionary.xlsx](https://github.com/AnaGonzalezEsteban/Airbnb-final-project/blob/main/Inside%20Airbnb%20Data%20Dictionary.xlsx)

 ## Project methodology

+* First of all, we analysed the initial Airbnb's dataset and created an Entity-Relationship Diagram of our datawarehouse and we coded a SQL script to create it.

-* First of all, an initial exploration and cleaning of the data provided in the initial dataset was done.
+* Then, an initial exploration and cleaning of the data provided in the initial dataset was done.

 * Next, a statistical study was done in order to normalize data, detect outliers and ensure the quality of the data.